SAP/luigi/docs/luigi-client-api.md

  );
 ```

-Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** A promise which resolves to a Boolean variable specifying if the path exists or not.
+Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** A promise which resolves to a Boolean variable specifying whether the path exists or not.

 ### hasBack

-Checks if there are one or more preserved views.
-Can be used to show a **back** button.
+Checks if there is one or more preserved views.
+You can use it to show a **back** button.

-Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** indicating if there is a preserved view available to which the user can return.
+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** indicating if there is a preserved view you can return to.

 ### goBack